 Weighted Round Robin is a little bit more advanced configuration for balancing the load.
 Yet, it is a perfect opportunity if one of your servers has better characteristics than the rest.
 The administrator can assign weight to every server in the group based on chosen criteria.
 In a most popular scenario, the criterion is the server’s traffic‑handling capacity.

 This variation of Round Robin takes into account the previous case, where one server is better than the rest.
 Imagine the s1 is twice more powerful than s2 and s3.
 We will assign it higher weight because it can handle a more significant load.
 Because we did this, it will get more traffic.

 Following the example, u1 will connect to s1, then u2 will again connect to s1.
 This is the main difference.
 U3 will connect to s2, u4 to s3, then again u5 to s1 and u6 to s1.
 U7 will connect to s2.

 There is another scenario where Weighted Round Robin can be useful.
 Maybe your servers are similar, but you have more important information in one, you want it to have less weight.
 So, it that case you assign higher values to the rest of the servers.
 This way they will handle more load and your essential server will have less work and less chance to crush.

 Advantages and Disadvantages

-Disadvantages: The simplicity of this mechanism is also its main drawback, and many experienced administrators prefer to utilize Weighted Round Robin or more complicated algorithms.
+- Deficiency of functionalities: The simplicity of this mechanism is also its main drawback.
+Many experienced administrators prefer to utilize Weighted Round Robin or more complicated algorithms.